Istiaq66/Neural-Network-Final-Project/README.md

 # Neural-Network-Final-Project
 ## This is my 8th semester Neural Network final project.

-Sure!
-Here's an updated version of the GitHub README with your project link included:

 # Face Mask Detection Using Convolutional Neural Networks (CNN)